jacktony980/sendingcpp/README.md

   as a subproject.

 libkazv can be incorporated into your project using CMake `FetchContent()`.
-It has two libraries you can link to:
+It has a few libraries you can link to:

-- `libkazv::kazv` is the one that contains API call definitions and client logic.
+- `libkazv::kazvall` is the one that contains API call definitions and client logic.
 It does not, however, define how the jobs are fetched.
 - `libkazv::kazvjob` is a tiny library that provides async